Concerned about ARFID? Take our free screener

 FAQ

-Avoidant/restrictive food intake disorder (ARFID) is when a person eats very little food and a small variety of food, without any body image issues or desire to lose weight.
+ARFID is when a person eats very little food, a small variety of food, or both, without any body image issues or desire to lose weight.
 These eating behaviors persist for a long time and impair a person’s growth and ability to take part in everyday life.
-On the other hand, picky eating is a developmental phase that many children go through.
-During picky eating, a child may only eat certain foods or foods prepared in certain ways, but this eventually goes away and the child still grows and can enjoy a typical social life.
+On the other hand, someone who is a picky eater may only eat certain foods or foods prepared in certain ways, but this doesn’t affect their social life or growth (in children).

-What are the signs and symptoms of ARFID in children?
+What are the signs of ARFID?

-ARFID symptoms in children include:
+ARFID symptoms include:

 • A small list of "acceptable" foods that grows smaller over time